archf/vpn-split-dns/README.md

-# vpn split dns setup
+# VPN split dns

 This has been mainly tested on Ubuntu 16.04 LTS.

+Purpose of this is to handle properly split DNS properly with VPN connections out of Network Manager.
+Will be required as long as juniper is not supported throught NetworkManager.

-# Installation
+## Installation

 ```
 sudo make install
 ```

+This will:

+* install the openconnect wrapper in your path (see [openconnect wrapperwrapper](#openconnect-wrapper below)).
+* install dnsmasq custom configuration files

-# dnsmasq configuration
+## dnsmasq configuration

-All files you put under `~/.vpn.dnsmasq/` will be moved to `/etc/NetworkManager/dnsmasq.d/`.
-This allows to configure upstream servers for dnsmasq when using split dns for connections not managed by NetworkManager.
+All files you put under `~/.vpn/dnsmasq.d/` will be moved to `/etc/NetworkManager/dnsmasq.d/`.
+This allows to explicitely configure upstream servers for dnsmasq when using split dns for connections not managed by NetworkManager and avoid dns leak.

-# openconnect wrapper
+## openconnect wrapper

 To install the wrapper script in `~/bin`, just do: